yijunyu/trusted-programming.github.io/articles/rustdoc.md

 ### Fix rustdoc handling of auto traits

 Auto traits were missing the negative impls "recognition".
 Meaning that some `!Send` types were still being showed as implementing `Send`.
 It was fixed in [this pull request](https://github.com/rust-lang/rust/pull/95069).

+### Creating a parser for rustdoc search

+This **huge** [pull request](https://github.com/rust-lang/rust/pull/90630) added a parser with a defined eBNF so that it can now provide errors and equivalents to help users writing search queries.